IJanicka/IJanicka.github.io/publications.md

 permalink: /publications/
 ---

-<p>I have published in contemporary European philosophy: political philosopy, environmental philosophy, feminist philosophy and gender theory.
+<p>I have published in contemporary European philosophy: political and social philosopy, environmental philosophy and feminist philosophy.
 With a background in comparative literature, literary theory and art history, as well as fluency in six languages, my basic approach is multilingual, comparatist and interdisciplinary.
-At the heart of my research lies the question social transformation.</p>
+At the heart of my research lies the question social transformation today.</p>
 <br>

   <h2>Monographs</h2>